marisacasillas/chatterlab/D2M2022/Casillas-D2M-Winter2022-Syllabus.md

 * Presentation: Introduction to Git and GitHub
 * Laptops out:
     * Support groups
-    * Creating a repo, sharing it, creating a .gitignore, and making your first commit
+    * <span style="color:blue">Creating a repo, sharing it, creating a .gitignore, and making your first commit</span>
     * [Request an education premium account](https://education.github.com/) to get free private repositories

 ### Thursday, 06 January 2022 (1.2): Part 1